Defense Clandestine Service: History

 The original Defense Clandestine Service, an outgrowth of the Monarch Eagle concept, was created and implemented in 1984.
 It was backed by Senators Barry Goldwater and Jesse Helms, with the support of Chairman of the Joint Chiefs General John Vessey, Assistant Secretary of the Army for Manpower & Reserve Affairs (M&RA) William D. Clark, and Deputy Assistant Secretary of Defense for Intelligence Frank Aurilio.
-It consolidated the clandestine intelligence programs of each of the military services into a single DOD program, thus eliminating duplication of effort, and importantly, to provide a promotion path for case officers to achieve flag rank.
-The Goldwater–Nichols Act was specifically designed to support this objective as service at the DOD level would count toward the joint service requirement to achieve flag rank.
-The objective of the DOD Clandestine Service was to target intelligence gaps in countries regarded as potential adversaries or sites of activities requiring a military response; these gaps had gone unaddressed under CIA priorities.
-DOD case officers are carefully selected and trained; most have advanced degrees, speak multiple languages, and are area experts.
-The Senate Select Committee on Intelligence praised the program for its exceptional productivity.
-By the mid-1990s, the program had been undercut by President Clinton's directors of Central Intelligence, who preferred to be in full control of all espionage operations.
+It consolidated the clandestine intelligence programs of each of the military services into a single DOD program, thus eliminating duplication of effort and providing a promotion path for case officers to achieve flag rank.
+The Goldwater–Nichols Act was designed to support this objective as service at the DOD level would count toward the joint service requirement to achieve flag rank.
+The DOD Clandestine Service was to close intelligence gaps in countries regarded as potential adversaries or sites of activities requiring a military response; these gaps had gone unaddressed under CIA priorities.

-Seal specifications and symbolism
+Seal blazon and symbolism

-The seal of the Defense Clandestine Service consists of a black disc, rimmed in red.
-There is an American bald eagle with its wings displayed and inverted.
-The eagle is perched upon a shield.
-The shield is argent with six pallets of gules.
-The shield has a chief of azure with thirteen mullets of the first.
-Below the shield, there is a wreath of laurel and olive.
-In an arch above the eagle, there is the inscription "Defense Clandestine Service" in yellow capital letters.
-In an arch below the wreath, there is the inscription "Defense Intelligence Agency" in yellow capital letters.
+On a roundel sable, fimbriated gules, an American bald eagle displayed and inverted proper, beaked and taloned Or, grasping in its talons an escutcheon.
+The escutcheon argent, six pallets gules; on a chief azure, thirteen mullets of the field.
+Beneath the escutcheon, a wreath of laurel and olive vert, fructed gules.
+In chief, an arch of letters Or reading 'DEFENSE CLANDESTINE SERVICE'.
+In base, an arch of letters Or reading 'DEFENSE INTELLIGENCE AGENCY'.

 The eagle and shield are prominent symbols of the Department of Defense.
 The perch and sharp eye of the eagle denote the Defense Clandestine Service's ability to plan, coordinate, and execute worldwide missions.
 Here the eagle looks to its left side, illustrating the Service's competence to meet national level defense intelligence requirements.
 The wings slightly cloak the shield, alluding to clandestine and overt operations.
 The wreath of laurel and olive honors the teamwork among Defense Intelligence Agency clandestine service members, in concert with the Central Intelligence Agency, the Federal Bureau of Investigation, and Combatant Commands.
 The black disc underscores the worldwide clandestine operations of the Defense Clandestine Service.

-In Popular Culture

-The Brave (TV series) is an American military action drama series about the DIA's Defense Clandestine Service (DCS).

-Gemini Man (film) is a 2019 American science fiction action thriller film directed by Ang Lee about DSC.